SuttonNet

 +

-• Don't filch great text content from other sites.
-(Note: search engines make allowance for product data from manufacturers.)
-It is generally fair dealing to summarise or quote briefly from another webpage, acknowledging the source by a link.
+• Don't filch great text content from other websites.
+Note: search engines make allowance for product data from manufacturers.

 • If you use any photos that aren't yours, get permission from the owner.
 Check copyright provisions on stock photos when you download them.
 Some are for non commercial use, or only for restricted commercial use unless you pay a fee.